 Gross Fuel Cost 11p x 100 miles = £11

 VAT on Fuel £11 x 20/120 = £1.83

 Net Fuel Cost £11 x 100/120 = £9.17

-When a claim is submitted for a mileage claim you should keep the VAT receipts for fuel purchased, along with VAT receipts for the fuel they filled up their vehicle with around the time of the business trip.
+Any VAT claimed on mileage must be supported by a VAT receipt for the fuel they filled up their vehicle with around the time of the business trip.